ClickHouse/ClickHouse/docs/en/operations/quotas.md

 <web_global>
     <!-- keyed – The quota_key "key" is passed in the query parameter,
             and the quota is tracked separately for each key value.
-        For example, you can pass a Yandex.Metrica username as the key, so the quota will be counted separately for each username.
+        For example, you can pass a username as the key, so the quota will be counted separately for each username.
         Using keys makes sense only if quota_key is transmitted by the program, not by a user.